pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 Anyways, calculating `g` ourselves is important because that's how detection works!

-Let's revisit the 4 equally-likely situations `g` will be presented with, and specifically look at what kind of token gets output in each of those situations:
+Let's revisit the 4 equally-likely situations `g` will be presented with, and in particular, let's look at what kind of token gets output in each of those situations:

 ```
 g likes both candidates           =>   💚 g picks a token it likes